Steve Camp: Biography

 Born in Wheaton, Illinois, Camp was raised by Christian parents, and by five years of age he had confessed faith in Jesus.
-This greatly influenced his desire to serve God through his teenage years.
+He went on to desire to serve God through his teenage years.
 As a young Christian, he created a close bond with legendary Christian singer/songwriter Larry Norman, who gave him advice concerning Camp's own singing and songwriting.
 In addition, he met the late Keith Green, who encouraged him to make a stronger commitment to Jesus and the ministry of music.
 Camp was divorced from his first wife prior to 2002.
 He remarried on June 19, 2009.
 He is unrelated to Jeremy Camp, a fellow Christian rock musician.
 Camp is now the senior pastor of The Cross Church in Palm City, Florida.

 Career

 Camp attended Roosevelt University, where he majored in musical composition and theory.
-He studied under Ralph Dodds, a protegee of George Gershwin.
+He studied under Ralph Dodds.
 He also studied business law/music at the College of DuPage.
-Camp is theologically Reformed, in the tradition of John Owen, Jeremiah Burroughs, Thomas Watson, John F. MacArthur, D.A.
-Carson, R.C.
-Sproul and the late Stephen Olford.
 In the late 1970s, he began a longtime relationship with a then-unknown Rob Frazier, a one-time Petra member, who co-wrote songs for Camp's own albums.
 Camp was reunited with Frazier on Frazier's 1992 compilation Retrospect, on which Frazier and Camp sang duet vocals for the song "Why, Why Why?"
-Camp also had a long-term friendship with Scott Wesley Brown, and he played acoustic guitar and sang backups on Brown's 1977 album, I'm Not Religious, I Just Love The Lord, one year before he went on his own.
+He had a long-term friendship with Scott Wesley Brown, and he played acoustic guitar and sang backups on Brown's 1977 album, I'm Not Religious, I Just Love The Lord, one year before he went on his own.
 Five of Camp's albums Sayin' It with Love (1978), Start Believin' (1980), For Every Man (1981), Only the Very Best (1983), and It's a Dying World (1984) have never been released on CD.